Early Warning Honey Tokens

 Honey tokens (also known as canary tokens) are decoy material in the form of credentials or sensitive information, placed where attackers search during reconnaissance and triggering alerts when accessed or used.

 Honey tokens exploit this behaviour by placing decoy material in the locations attackers search.
 AWS access keys that authenticate to monitored infrastructure, documents that phone home when opened, configuration files that trigger alerts when read.
-The attacker interacts with what they found; you know instantly that someone is inside your environment.
+The attacker interacts with what they found, and you learn rather quickly that someone is inside your environment.

 CI/CD Credential Theft